 There were four JIAC meetings held during the year, which were supplemented by workshops.
-At each meeting the JIAC review the future work plan.
-During the year, the JIAC completed an Audit Committee effectiveness self-assessment review, reviewed their terms of reference and produced an annual report.
-It is intended that an annual report will be produced for 2018/19 in July 2019.
+These included updates on Internal Audit, the progress of Internal Audit Recommendations, a review of the JIAC annual plan and an external audit.
+During the year, the JIAC discussed their intention to undertake an Audit Committee effectiveness self-assessment review, reviewed their terms of reference and produced an annual report.
+The JIAC approved their annual report in July 2020 for the 2019/20 financial year.
+This will be considered at the Police, Fire and Crime Panel in September 2020.